-But the core financial preparation recommended by experts — an adequate emergency fund — has helped many millions weather the coronavirus pandemic and other crises with fewer consequences.
+But the core financial preparation recommended by experts — an adequate emergency fund — has helped many millions weather pandemics, severe storms, and other crises with fewer consequences.

 One area where experts disagree is timing.
 Some experts recommend eliminating all debt before beginning to save for an emergency fund.
 Other experts recommend saving for an emergency fund as soon as possible, building your emergency fund at the same time you are working on paying down debt.
 The second method wins.

 Emergencies happen to people who aren’t yet debt-free.

 In the absence of an emergency fund, people do what they always do – add more debt.

 This often becomes a cycle, pay down debt, add to debt, repeat — debt meets Groundhog Day.
 Building an emergency fund while you are still working on paying down debt gives you a small fund – the one you’re building – to use for emergencies.
 You are less likely to use debt for an emergency; less likely to enter into the debt-repeat cycle.